 Current research focuses on identifying and validating warning signs (e.g., acute substance use and interpersonal life events) for recent suicide attempts, as well as gaining a fine-grained understanding of suicidal phenomenon by deconstructing broad constructs and relations.
 We also are incorporating a multimethod biobehavioral approach to the study of suicidality by investigating associations between polymorphisms in serotonergic genes, laboratory behavioral tasks representing divergent processes of rash action, and suicide attempts.

-The director of the Mood and Suicidal Behavior Laboratory, Dr. Courtney Bagge, also has strong interests in substance use (e.g., drinking motives), maladaptive personality traits, statistics and psychometrics.
+The director of the Mood and Suicidal Behavior Laboratory, Dr. Courtney Bagge, also has strong interests in substance use (e.g., drinking motives and SUDs), personality traits and disorders, statistics and psychometrics.

 2500 North State Street